-73 Rams Head - “1973-1977 V2” The 73 Rams Head gets its name for the strange little elfin looking face that appears on the lower right corner of the original pedal.
-It is best known for having a scooped mid range, less gain and being overall darker.
-Famous users include David Gilmour (main Pink Floyd recordings), Ernie Isley (Eisly Brothers), and J. Mascis (Dinosaur Jr.)
+The ‘73 Rams Head gets its name for the strange little face that appears on the lower right corner of the original pedal.
+It is best known for having a scooped midrange, less gain, and being darker.

-The Pi - “1977-1978 V3” The Pi Muff gets its name from the instantly recognizable red Pi symbol on the top.
-This is not to be confused with the later redesigned NYC version released much later in 2000.
-It is best known for a more aggressive sound.
+- The Pi - “1977-1978 V3” An instantly recognizable red Pi symbol gives this pedal its moniker.
+This is not to be confused with the later redesigned NYC version released in 2000.
+It features a more aggressive sound.

 "I want to give a massive thank you to my good friend Jon Cusack and Cusack Music for helping this hefty idea be fully realized.
 Jon you are a wizard of circuitry and a deep well of design knowledge to the things that are over my head – Josh"

-© 2015 JHS Pedals
+© 2018 JHS Pedals

 711 Main Street